pacphi/tf4k8s/experiments/azure/certmanager/README.md

 ## Troubleshooting

-If you notice that you're challenged on visiting a website in your browser
+If you notice that you're still challenged on visiting a website in your browser

 ```
 Your connection is not private